D-FOG/CSCResultChecker/README.md

 ## Demo

-A live demo of the website is available at [https://csc-result-checker.vercel.app/](https://csc-result-checker.vercel.app/).
+A live demo of the website is available at [https://csc-result-checker.vercel.app/](https://csc-result-checker.vercel.app/) (This is the first site) [https://result-management-system-uniport-csc.vercel.app/](https://result-management-system-uniport-csc.vercel.app/) (the second)or you can use the third URL [https://result-management-system-two.vercel.app/](https://result-management-system-two.vercel.app/).
 Feel free to check it out and explore its functionality.

 ## Installation